NumyAddon/LibTalentTree-1.0/README.md

 LibTalentTree-1.0 is a library that provides an interface for accessing talent trees and talent node information.

-Blizzard's C_Traits API fails to provide any information for spec specific nodes, and there is no API to retrieve the TreeID for any particular class.
-This library aims to resolve both those problems, by providing a few basic functions.
+Blizzard's C_Traits API isn't always easy to use, and getting talent information for other classes/specs can be tedious.
+This library aims to make your life easier.
-> If you're interested in using the library, but have questions or feedback, I would love to hear from you :)
+> If you're interested in using the library, but have questions or feedback, I would love to hear from you!

 ## Known issues
- * The visibleEdges list is not in the same order as it is when fetched through C_Traits.
-   * This seems to be mostly unimportant for most use cases, and cannot be fixed.
- * The starter build info might not be fully accurate for all specs.
+ * LibTalentTree:GetStarterBuildBySpec is returns inaccurate data, has been deprecated, and will be removed in a future version.

+## License
+Full permission is granted to publish, distribute, or otherwise share **unmodified** versions of this library with your addon.
+All other rights are reserved.

 ## Usage